Help with your energy bills

 The way you get support is different if you live in a park, mobile or care home or off-grid.

 If you’re in Northern Ireland

-You’ll automatically get a £600 payment towards your energy bill through the Northern Ireland Energy Bills Support Scheme.
+You should automatically have got a £600 payment towards your energy bill through the Northern Ireland Energy Bills Support Scheme.

 How you’ll get the discount

-You do not need to apply for the discount, and there’s no need to contact your energy supplier.
+You did not need to apply for the discount, and there was no need to contact your energy supplier.

-The discount will be applied to your household electricity bill for 6 months starting in October 2022.
-You’ll get:
+The discount was applied to your household electricity bill for 6 months starting in October 2022.
+You got: